philkleer/typst-modern-acad-cv/lib.typ

 // - lang: Language code to fetch language-specific text from the YAML data.
 #let cv-auto-stc(
   what,
   multilingual,
-  lang: "de"
+  lang: "de",
 ) = {
   let date = "" // Date of the event.
   let title = "" // Title of the event.
   let subtitle = "" // Subtitle of the event (if available). let check = "" // Unused variable, potentially for future checks or operations. let location = "" // Location of the event (if available). let description = "" // Description of the event (if available).

   // Initialize an index for language iteration let index = 0